johannesippen/johannesippen.com/_drafts/fun.md

 ---
 # Designing Fun

-"Make it fun!" — "can you gamify this?" — when it comes to UI/UX design, having an enjoyable interface seems to be more important than ever.
+"Make it fun!" — when it comes to UI/UX design, having an enjoyable interface seems to be more important than ever.
 A fun web or app experience is not only a gimmick, but a real product differentiator.
 But what makes interfaces fun?

 Let's start with a common misconception: Fun is not funny.
 Fun has nothing to do with telling people jokes, having cool animations or quirky characters.
-Fun interfaces are no cartoon versions of an interface, they are not immersive worlds and by no means they are Microdoft Bob.
+Fun interfaces are no cartoon versions of an interface, they are not immersive worlds and by no means they are Microsoft Bob.

 ![](http://toastytech.com/guis/bobhome1p.png)

-Microsoft Bob was what came inbetween Windows 3.1 and Windows 95.
+Microsoft Bob was what came in between Windows 3.1 and Windows 95.
 It was an approach to make the computer interface less techy, tailored to less tech-savvy audiences, like beginners, kids or older users.
-As part of the mission, Microsoft heavily celebrated the desktop metaphoer, creating rooms complete with file cabinets, trashcans and a window you could look out.
-The user was guided by a Little dog called Rover.
+As part of this mission, Microsoft heavily celebrated the “desk-top” metapher, creating rooms complete with file cabinets, trash cans and a window you could look out.
+The user was guided by a little dog called Rover.

 Bob had just one issue: as cute and quirky as it was, users hated it.
 It was basically unusable, complicated and way to annoying to perform everyday tasks.
 And it certainly was no fun to use.